yezyilomo/dictfier/README.md

 Infact **usefield** hook is implemented by using **useobj**, so both methods are the same interms of performance, but I think you would agree with me that in this case **usefield** is more readable than **useobj**.

-You can also query an object returned by **useobj** hook, This can be done by passing a query as a second argument to **useobj** or use 'fields=query' as a kwarg.
+You can also query an object returned by **useobj** hook, This can be done by passing a query as a second argument to **useobj** or use 'query=your_query' as a kwarg.
 E.g.

 ```python
 import json